citp/privacy-policy-historical/o/ou/out/outfittrends.com.md

-> *The following text is extracted and transformed from the outfittrends.com privacy policy that was archived on 2015-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150622034040id_/http%3A//www.outfittrends.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the outfittrends.com privacy policy that was archived on 2015-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151207212701id_/http%3A//www.outfittrends.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Outfit Trends
+# Privacy Policy - Outfit Trends - Fashion 2015

 Privacy Policy for www.outfittrends.com